 The day was to be very busy 7 sites to be visited travelling in-between.
 Some of the sites visited were Longues Batteries, Omaha Beach, Gold Beach and Pegasus Bridge.

-LNR was one of many coaches of Army Cadets traversing the countryside visiting sites that were special to D Day but also were linked to STEM subjects.
+LNR was one of 20 plus coaches of Army Cadets traversing the countryside visiting sites that were special to D Day but also were linked to STEM subjects.
 This enabled cadets and adults alike to look at all sites in two ways; what they were used for and how they were used and the technicalities behind them.
 Many stated that looking at the sites in this way really made them come to life.

 The final part of the day all the coaches went to Arromanches for a drumhead service and to pay our respects to those that died not only on D DDay but across the whole of WWII.